zhangzhics/CITS5503_Sem2/Labs/Lab4KMSEncryption.md

 2. Create a key in KMS and use it to encrypt files on the client before uploading to S3 and decrypt them after downloading from S3
 3. Implement AES using python and test the difference in performance between the KMS solution and the local one.

-## Apply a policy to restrict permissions on bucket
+## Apply a policy to restrict permissions on the bucket

 ### [1] Write a Python script